FARS: Factor Augmented Regression Scenarios in R: Illustration of FARS package functionalities

-Now that we have both our ML-DFM in non-stressed conditions and our stressed scenario, respectively stored in \code{mldfm_result} and \code{scenario} variables, we can re-estimate the FA-QRs.
-Since we are interested in GDP growth risk, our objective is to minimize the dependent variable for the chosen quantile (\code{QTAU = 0.01}).
+Now that we have our scenario we can stress accordingly our factors.
+Since we are interested in inflation risk, our objective is to maximize the dependent variable for the chosen quantile (\code{qtau = 0.99}).